Oops he did it again.

 White does not want to scrap the UFC 158 title fight, but he will.

 "I hope we don't come to that," said White said at Saturday's post fight media scrum.
-"I'm close, man.
-I'm really close.
-And I don't want to be.
-You know, it sucks, none of this is easy, these two girls worked their asses off this week, man, and I know what it feels like, it's not fun.
-It's part of the job."
+"I'm really close.
+I don't want to be.
+I don't want to do this.
+It sucks."

 "He did not (show up) – neither did his brother Nate.
 And we spent over $50,000 in production costs and guys cruising around Stockton, Calif., and not interviewing people.

 "It's not funny.
 We're very cool and very lenient in a lot of ways.
 Look at this company.
 Look how we are.
 We let a lot of things fly.
 But that's just absolute bulls---."

 "We've treated Nate and Nick with respect.
 Anytime they come in and want to negotiate their contracts, we do the things, we're good to everybody.
 At least give us the respect to show up and not blow $50 grand on not showing up for interviews you're supposed to do.